AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 places "carved" singular points), preventing consider him regulars.

-words: what fundamental "dangers" can they wait for a
+"dangers" can they wait for a real observer (moving

-real observer (moving along world lines of the time or light type)
+along world lines of the time or light type) when

 ourselves to moving around geodetics for simplicity.
 We have seen